Prusias ad Hypium: Archaeology

 According to inscriptions found at the site, a gymnasium and an agora existed in the ancient city.
 Their location and plan remain unknown.
 An inscription states that people contributed money to the construction and repair works of the agora.
 Another public building in the city, of which the location is not known, is the Domitius bathhouse, mentioned on the honor inscription erected for the son of M. Iulius Cabinius Sacerdos of Prusias.
 A colonnaded street runs southwest from the Roman bridge.
 Architectural fragments such as entablatures, arches, pediments, pavements, and drains are found on the site.
 A bath and aqueduct are from the early Ottoman period.

 In 2020, archaeologists discovered a Medusa head dating back to the 1st or 2nd century AD.

+In 2023, archaeologists found the head of Alexander the Great's statue.

 City walls and the "Horse Gate"

 The ramparts of the city were built suitable to the topography of the terrain.
 The western city walls are 4.70 m high at a length of 118 m.
 The city walls were built during the Hellenistic and Roman periods in ashlar.
 Some cut stones were reused in altar and other architectural elements during the repairs in the Byzantine Empire.
 At the western end of the walls, there is an entrance built with reused block stones.
 200 m of the Byzantine city walls are still standing.
 These walls start right across the ancient bridge located at the edge of the road to Akçakoca, and run as far as Hamam Street.
 Some of the walls remaining in the gardens of the houses form the foundations of the garden walls.
 There are also walls dating back to the Ottoman period on the high parts of the slope where the city was founded.